Healthy Catering for a Wedding Venue

 Problem: Users want better visual cues when items are added to cart and want an easier way to add items to their cart.

-Improvement: Utilize filled and unfilled icons to indicate to users the status of their cart and re-design menu page to follow more intuitive layout.
+Improvement: Use active and inactive icon states to indicate to users the status of their cart and re-design menu page to follow more intuitive layout.

 01.